 Visit Beloit’s first and foremost concern is the health and safety of all residents in and visitors to the greater Beloit region.
-Our organization supports the local, state, and federal decisions to take proactive measures in safeguarding the public.
+Our organization continues to support the local, state, and federal decisions to take proactive measures in safeguarding the public.

-We continue to maintain open lines of communication with our tourism-related businesses and partners to understand the economic hardships that they are experiencing.
+We have open lines of communication with our tourism-related businesses and partners to understand the economic hardships that they are experiencing.

-Visit Beloit’s office and the Beloit Travel Wisconsin Welcome Center are closed to the public.
-All Visit Beloit staff are available by phone and email but are working remotely.
+Visit Beloit’s office and the Beloit Travel Wisconsin Welcome Center are currently closed to the public, but plans have been initiated for reopening.
+All Visit Beloit staff are available by phone and email.
 Click here for staff contact information.

-All hotels remain open for business, but with proactive health measures in place.
-Lodging facilities have closed swimming pools, hot tubs, and exercise facilities.
-Additionally, they are prohibiting guests from congregating in lobbies or other common areas.
+All hotels are open, but with proactive health measures in place.
 Please contact your property ahead of time with any questions or concerns.

 ATTRACTIONS AND OTHER BUSINESSES

-We recommend calling or messaging ahead to any attraction or business you plan on visiting or spending your dollars with.
+We recommend calling or messaging ahead to any attraction or business you plan on visiting.
 Some businesses have limited hours, temporary closures, or may be implementing a reduction in operations.
-Check out this page for updates we have received from local businesses.

 Visit Beloit wants our businesses, visitors, and residents to be diligent about the decisions you make which will help slow the spread of this virus.
 Information and preparedness are vital to all.
 Utilize the resources below to keep up to date on information as it is announced.